Vietnamese alphabet: Late 20th century to present

 Typesetting and printing Vietnamese has been challenging due to its number of accents/diacritics.
+This had led to the use of accent and diacritic-less names in Overseas Vietnamese, such as Viet instead of the proper Việt.
 Contemporary Vietnamese texts sometimes include words which have not been adapted to modern Vietnamese orthography, especially for documents written in chữ Hán.
-The Vietnamese language itself has been likened to a system akin to "ruby characters" elsewhere in Asia.
-See Vietnamese language and computers for usage on computers and the internet.
+The Vietnamese language itself has been likened to a system akin to ruby characters elsewhere in Asia.
+French, which left a mark on the Vietnamese language in the form of loanwords and other influences, is no longer as widespread in Vietnam, with English or International English the preferred European language for commerce.

 Computing

 The universal character set Unicode has full support for the Latin Vietnamese writing system, although it does not have a separate segment for it.
-The required characters that other languages use are scattered throughout the Basic Latin, Latin-1 Supplement, Latin Extended-A and Latin Extended-B blocks; those that remain (such as the letters with more than one diacritic) are placed in the Latin Extended Additional block.
+The required characters that other languages use are scattered throughout the Basic Latin, Latin-1 Supplement, Latin Extended-A and Latin Extended-B blocks; those that remain (such as the letters with dau hoi) are placed in the Latin Extended Additional block.
 An ASCII-based writing convention, Vietnamese Quoted Readable and several byte-based encodings including VSCII (TCVN), VNI, VISCII and Windows-1258 were widely used before Unicode became popular.
 Most new documents now exclusively use the Unicode format UTF-8.

 Unicode allows the user to choose between precomposed characters and combining characters in inputting Vietnamese.
 Because in the past some fonts implemented combining characters in a nonstandard way (see Verdana font), most people use precomposed characters when composing Vietnamese-language documents (except on Windows where Windows-1258 used combining characters).

 Most keyboards on modern phone and computer operating systems, including iOS, Android and MacOS, have now supported the Vietnamese language and direct input of diacritics by default.
-Previously, Vietnamese users had to manually install free softwares such as Unikey on computers or Laban Key on phones to type Vietnamese diacritics.
-These keyboards support input methods such as Telex, VNI, VIQR and its variants.
+Previously, Vietnamese users had to manually install free software such as Unikey on computers or Laban Key on phones to type Vietnamese diacritics.
+These keyboards support input methods such as Telex.

+Unicode code points

+The following table provides Unicode code points for all non-ASCII Vietnamese letters.